Louis Antoine de Bougainville

-Louis-Antoine, Comte de Bougainville (/fr/; 12 November 1729 – 31 August 1811) was a French military officer and explorer.
+Louis-Antoine, Comte de Bougainville (/'bu:g@nvIl/; /fr/; 12 November 1729 – 31 August 1811) was a French military officer and explorer.
 After having served in the Seven Years' War and the American Revolutionary War, Bougainville later gained fame for his expeditions, including a circumnavigation of the globe in a scientific expedition in 1763, the first recorded settlement on the Falkland Islands, and voyages into the Pacific Ocean.
 Bougainville Island of Papua New Guinea as well as the flowering plant Bougainvillea are named in his honour.

 Early life

 Bougainville was born in Paris on November 12, 1729, the youngest of three children to Marie-Françoise d'Arboulin and Pierre-Yves de Bougainville.
 His father had entered into the minor nobility due to his service as notary for the state and his mother died when he was five.
 He was then raised by his older brother Jean-Pierre with the help of an aunt.
 His father had pushed his sons to also take up a legal career and Bougainville enrolled in the University of Paris.
 While here, he took an interest in philosophy and mathematics, studying under mathematician Jean le Rond d'Alembert.

-At the age of twenty five, Bougainville published the first volume of his treatise on integral calculus, Traité de calcul intégral.
+At the age of twenty-five, Bougainville published the first volume of his treatise on integral calculus, Traité de calcul intégral.
 His work was presented to the French Academy of Sciences and he received the patronage of Academy member and War Minister, the Comte d’Argenson.
 Several years later in 1756 he published the second volume and that same year he was made a member of the Royal Society of London while in England on a diplomatic mission.

 After graduating, Bougainville decided on a military career rather than a legal one and in 1750 he entered the French Army in the corps of Musketeers of the Guard.
 He was later made adjutant of the Régiment de Picardie and was recommended to General François de Chevert, serving as his aide-de-camp.
 In October 1755 he was appointed as the secretary of Maréchal de Lévis-Mirepoix on his diplomatic mission to London before returning to France in February 1756.
 He continued to serve under the command of Cheveret and was promoted to lieutenant in the Régiment d’Apchon.